 Optimizing Count Settings

-Count settings may be edited after a count is performed by pressing “Optimize Settings” on the results screen.
+Count settings may be edited after a count is performed by pressing ‘Optimize Settings’ on the results screen.
 This feature allows a user to properly assess what effect a parameter change has on GFP cell count versus the previous parameter/count.

 Counting GFP Cells

-When counting a new sample in the GFP app, the best practice is to first load a GFP+ sample then adjust focus and exposure as necessary.
+When counting a new sample in the GFP app, the best practice is to first load a GFP+ sample and then adjust focus and exposure as necessary.
 Wipe this sample away, then load a control (GFP-) sample and press count using the Default Protocol.
-Inspect the result image to determine if cells were correctly counted.
+Inspect the resulting image to determine if cells were correctly counted.
 Use the Optimize Settings feature to adjust count settings until cells are correctly identified.

 The GFP app also includes an intensity and diameter graph with a slider that is used to increase the accuracy of a GFP count (Figure 2).

 Once the settings and intensity gate have been set, load the GFP+ sample and press count.
-If only bright GFP cells are to be counted, readjust the intensity slider until the correct cells are counted, while excluding cells deemed to be too dim.
+If only bright GFP cells are to be counted, readjust the intensity slider until the correct cells are counted while excluding cells deemed to be too dim.

 In the example, both the control and GFP-expressing cells have the fluorescent threshold slider set to 16.
 This prevents bright-field cells from being counted as GFP+ incorrectly.
 Because transfections can vary greatly in efficiency and fluorescent intensity, this gating procedure should be repeated each time the results of a transfection are measured on CellDrop.
-Result images in Figure 5 show that adjusting the slider has an impact on what cells are counted as GFP+ while the other cells are deemed to be GFP-.
+Resulting images in Figure 5 show that adjusting the slider has an impact on what cells are counted as GFP+ while the other cells are deemed to be GFP-.

-The CellDrop GFP App functions best when user knowledge and input is used to enhance the results of a count.
+The CellDrop GFP App functions best when user knowledge and input are used to enhance the results of a count.
 The CellDrop has powerful counting algorithms and default settings designed to cover a broad number of cell lines.
 The CellDrop is designed to provide rapid results with settings that can be easily adjusted to enhance the accuracy of a count.
 The software includes intensity and diameter graphs as well as counted result images to help researchers correctly count the GFP cells.
 The app ensures that the count is accurate and acceptable to each researcher.